Meglet/CSCI3155Paper/Draft.md

 Arguments against
 -----------------

-While it seems like many in the field feel that adding classes to JS will be a good thing, there are those who do not see a need for classes.
+While it seems like many in the field feel that adding Classes to JS will be a good thing, there are those who do not see a need for this feature.
 Many people argue that you do not need classes in JS because there are already ways to effectively create "classes" through the use of constructors to define custom reference types[6].
 Furthermore, they feel that common features of classes (subclasses, superclasses, inheritance, etc) tend to cause additional confusion.
-You can already create custom reference types and all this change will do is to add unecessary syntactic sugar.
+You can already create custom reference types and all this change will do is to add unnecessary syntactic sugar.
 Since the addition of classes does not alter how JS works, many in the community do not see a need to add classes at all.
 As Herby Vojčík stated in a discussion about the addition of classes, "I just don't understand why you use class keyword here.
 [It] will work without any changes, as-is, with plain function keyword.
 After all, you just augment a constructor definition."
-[10] This opinion is a common one in the community.
+[9]  This opinion is a common one in the community.

-The addition of classes is merely a simplified way of using the features already avaialbe to JS.
+The addition of classes is merely a simplified way of using the features already available to JS.
 Many feel that you should just learn how to use the syntax already available to you.
-No major change is occuring - in essence, all that is happening is the the underworkings of the code are being hidden by the new class syntax.
-Prototypal inheritance is not that confusing once you start getting down to the details of it - and it even allows for inheritance.
+No major change is occurring - in essence, all that is happening is the the under workings of the code are being hidden by the new class syntax.
+Prototypical inheritance is not that confusing once you start getting down to the details of it - and it even allows for inheritance.

-In fact, there are those in the community who argue that ptrotypal inheritance is even simpler than inheritance in classes.
+In fact, there are those in the community who argue that prototypical inheritance is even simpler than inheritance in classes.
 One such individual is Dr. Axel Rauschmayer[6].
 He provides the following code as an example:
 ~~~~javascript
     var PersonProto = {
         describe: function () {